Proactive WordPress Management — Not Reactive Support

 - You’re comfortable running updates manually without testing

-- You’re primarily selecting based on lowest cost
+- You’re primarily choosing based on lowest cost rather than reliability or oversight

-We intentionally limit the number of active maintenance clients to ensure direct, senior-level developer oversight.
+We intentionally limit the number of active WordPress maintenance clients to ensure direct, senior-level developer oversight — not ticket-based support models.

-Need something more custom?
-Schedule a consultation to define scope, risk exposure, and the right level of oversight.
+Schedule a consultation to define scope, risk exposure, and the right level of management.

 What You’re Not Paying For (And Why That Matters)

-You’re paying for direct accountability and senior engineering involvement.
-This is managed infrastructure — not reactive support.
+You’re paying for direct accountability and senior-level engineering involvement — not reactive support, outsourced maintenance, or automated shortcuts.

 (1): Dependent on hosting provider